macarthur-lab/matchbox/README.md

 		git clone https://github.com/macarthur-lab/matchbox

-	- Build source files (maven is required to be on your system) (at this point MongoDB should be installed and wired into your application via resources/appliation.properties.
-If you haven't some tests will fail and your build will fail.
+	- Build source files (maven is required to be on your system).
+At this point MongoDB should be installed and wired into your application via resources/appliation.properties.
+If you haven't, some tests will fail and your build will fail.

-		If you already have an instance of MongoDB up and wired into the application via resources/appliation.properties,

-		mvn clean install package

-		Otherwise, you can skip tests and build with,
+		For now, you can skip tests and build with,

 		mvn -Dmaven.test.skip=true clean install package

-		to wire in MongoDB, update the following lines in resources/appliation.properties appropriately,
+		to wire in MongoDB, update the following lines in top-level resources/appliation.properties appropriately,
 		```
 		spring.http.encoding.force=false
 		logging.file=logs/spring-boot-logging.log